HomeExhibitionsPainted Worlds: Color and Culture in Mesoamerican Art

 A sacred spectrum

 Painted Worlds traces a color-coded journey through the story of creation: from birth to maturity to primordial darkness.
-Along the way, learning stations and multimedia experiences teach us about the sciences of color-making, interpret dialogues between Western and Indigenous practices, and map the Mesoamerican idea of the cosmos.
+Along the way, learning stations and multimedia experiences teach us about the sciences of color-making, interpret dialogues between Western and Indigenous practices, map the Mesoamerican idea of the cosmos, and what new international scientific research reveals about Indigenous knowledge and traditions.

 The Stuff of Life